revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 # From The Community

-If you a cool project/art/thing related to Revolt that you've made or otherwise like to share, drop into the [#Month in Revolt](https://rvlt.gg/Testers) channel in the Revolt community server.
+If you have a cool project/art/thing related to Revolt that you've made or otherwise like to share, drop into the [#Month in Revolt](https://rvlt.gg/Testers) channel in the Revolt community server.
 We'd love to give you the opportunity to have it featured in this series.

 ![ms paint drawing by doru](/content/blog/month-in-revolt-july-2024/community-1.png)